Minh-Nguyen-0401/Minh-Nguyen-0401/README.md

 👋 Hi there!
 I'm Duc Minh or you can call me David, a junior at Foreign Trade University (FTU HN), Vietnam, pursuing a Bachelor's in Digital Business.
 Welcome to my GitHub!

 ## About Me
 🚀 Enthusiastic about Data Modelling and Data Analysis, I focus on programming in Python and SQL.
-My passion extends to crafting insightful data visualizations with Power BI, Statistical Analysis & Constructing Machin Learning Models using Python and RapidMiner.
+My passion extends to crafting insightful data visualizations with Power BI, Statistical Analysis & Constructing Machine Learning Models using Python and RapidMiner.

 ## Skills
 🖥️ Competent in `Google Sheet`/`Excel`, `Python`, `SQL`, `Power BI`